HomeroRR/qdrant-rust-backend/README.md

 walkdir = "2.4"         # Directory traversal
 fastembed = "4.6.0"     # Fastembed rust implementation
 pyo3 = "0.24.0"         # To call from Python
+neon = "1"              # To call from JavaScript
 ```

 ## Overview